-HELPFUL TIP: Ask your urologist to fill out and give you a copy of the Kidney Cancer Canada “Understanding Your Kidney Cancer” sheet.
+Ask your urologist to fill out and give you a copy of the Kidney Cancer Canada “Understanding Your Kidney Cancer” sheet.
 Print one and take it with you to your appointment.
 If your doctor doesn’t have the sheet, they can order free copies.

 The following questions are designed with the help of the Kidney Cancer Canada Medical Advisory Board to help you understand the options available to you.
 We recommend you print this page and discuss the questions with your doctor.

 What size is my kidney tumour?

 Tumours located in the upper or lower pole of the kidney or are in a peripheral location of the kidney are most suited to removal by partial nephrectomy.

 It is important to preserve the function of your kidneys with a partial nephrectomy if you have any medical condition that can threaten your future kidney function.
 Examples of these conditions include diabetes, high blood pressure, kidney stone disease, and chronic kidney disease.

 If you had previous abdominal surgery for any reason, it may increase the complexity of a partial nephrectomy to the point it is not a suitable option.